joehalloran/sql-coursework/README.md

 I then wanted to create a script that would set up the database and populate the tables with data from the spreadsheet files provided for the task.
 I decided to use the Python SQL Alchemy module *(SQL Alchemy - The Database Toolkit for Python (2017))*, which provides an ORM.
 This is a useful means of  visualising the database by creating tables as Python classes.

 I created two scripts `database_setup.py` (creates tables) and `populate_db.py` (parses csv files and uploads to databases).
-This allowed me to search for and eliminate duplicates (for instance in the two files that list all registered gp surgeries, the files where >99% duplicate).
+This allowed me to search for and eliminate duplicates (for instance in the two files that list all registered gp surgeries, were >99% duplicated).

 The one great drawback of this approach was the time it took to run the `populate_db.py` script.
 It took over 8 hours!! to complete the process of populating the tables with data.
 This is for a number of reasons:
 1. The sheer scale of the data: two of the csv files where 1.4GB.